 How do you feel about the negative media coverage?

 I understand where they’re coming from.
 They need to sell stories.
 Ultimately though, we’re trying to keep it relatively responsible.
 If we can cut down on the dangerous content then the media will lay off our backs a bit.

 Planking killed at least one person, and that was pretty much just lying down flat somewhere.
 I feel like there’s more room for error in neknominations.

 We obviously never ever want that to happen.
-I want to emphasise the safety factor – the people who died from planking did it from irresponsible heights.
+I want to emphasize the safety factor—the people that died from planking did it from irresponsible heights.
 I didn’t start this movement, but I encourage responsible neknominations.
 Innovation should be the driving force.

 Where do you see things going from here?
 Are we looking at neknom apparel?
 Licensing?
-Customised liquor?
+Customized liquor?

 In due time.
 The official website is coming in a day or two—it’s called bestneknoms.com.
 We’re also speaking with sponsors at the moment to hook up our best videos with prizes, which gives those posting a bigger incentive.